nrv-framework/NRV/docs/tutorials/1_intracellular_stimulation.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 131-132

-Attaching an intracelullar clamp is similar, but the position of the clamp on the fiber is defined by a NoR number instead of an absolute $x-position$.
-Here the clamp is attached to the first NoR of fiber, i.e. the closest NoR to $x = 0\mu m$.
+Attaching an intracelullar clamp is similar, but the position of the clamp on the fiber is defined by a NoR number instead of an absolute :math:`x-position`.
+Here the clamp is attached to the first NoR of fiber, i.e. the closest NoR to :math:`x = 0\mu m`.

 ..
 GENERATED FROM PYTHON SOURCE LINES 132-144